Fauna of Canada: Mammals

-Mammals are found in all the regions of Canada.
+Mammals are found in all the regions of Canada, and 223 species are known from the country.
 Members of six orders of placental mammals inhabit Canada.
 They are the bats, carnivores (including the pinnipeds), artiodactyls, cetaceans, insectivores, rodents, and lagomorphs.
 Additionally, one species of marsupial, the opossum, can now be found in southern Canada.

 Because of its large wild spaces, Canada is home to many large mammals, some of which have been extirpated in more densely populated areas, for example, large predators such as the grey wolf and the brown bear.
 Well known as "Canadian" are those mammals that are comfortable in Northern Canada, such as the polar fox, caribou herds, the moose, the wolverine, and muskoxen herds.
 Other prominent Canadian mammals are the Canada lynx, and the North American beaver, which is a major symbol of Canada.

 In addition to these native mammals, many Eurasian mammals were introduced (either intentionally or accidentally) by European colonists.
 Among them are domestic mammals, such as the horse, pig, sheep, dog, cat, and cattle, and wild mammals, such as the brown rat and the house mouse.

+As of May 2025, COSEWIC had assessed 86 mammal wildlife species in its risk categories, along with five assessed as extinct.